Karol Bennett: Career

 After moving to Houston with her family, Bennett has been Resident Artist of the Houston-based contemporary ensemble Musiqa.
 In addition to extensive public performances, she has spearheaded Musiqa’s educational programs, giving free workshops and performances to over 60,000 students from over 200 Houston area public schools.
 In 2019, she was awarded the Pro Musicis Foundation’s Father Eugene Merlet Award for Community Service.

 Bennett has worked closely with Tod Machover and Earl Kim.
 Bennett’s pre-recorded voice is the basis of Machover’s "Flora."
 She also collaborated with Machover on his viola hyperstring concerto "Song of Penance" and the "Brain Opera", which is on permanent exhibition in Vienna.
 Writing of Bennett’s recording of Kim’s "Now and Then" and "Three Poems in French", New York Times critic Anthony Tommasini remarked on Bennett’s “sumptuous sound, wrenching poignancy, and faultless musicianship” and selected the album for the “Best of Classical: 2001.”
 Bennett premiered Kim’s “Dear Linda” with Boston Musica Viva conducted by Richard Pittman.
 With the Metamorphosen Chamber Orchestra and conductor Scott Yoo, she gave the posthumous premiere of Kim’s “Illuminations” at Jordan Hall in Boston and the Library of Congress.

 Other notable premieres include Sebastian Currier’s "Deep-Sky Objects", Mark Kilstofte’s "The White Album", and Trevor Weston’s "Stars", all with Musiqa.
 Bennett has also been involved in works by Emil Awad, Robert Carl, Peter Child, Mark DeVoto, Robert Kyr, Lewis Spratlan, Augusta Read Thomas, and Andy Vores.

-Bennett's contemporary repertoire includes music by Milton Babbitt, Alban Berg, Luciano Berio, Leonard Bernstein, John Cage, John Corigliano, George Crumb, Luigi Dallapiccola, Mario Davidovsky, Henri Dutilleux, Morton Feldman, Hans Werner Henze, Gyorgy Ligeti, Olivier Messiaen, Luigi Nono, Kaija Saariaho, Arnold Schoenberg, Joseph Schwantner, Mark-Anthony Turnage, and Anton Webern.
-Bennett’s recordings also include music by Arthur Gottschalk, John Harbison, Jonathan Harvey, and Arlene Zallmann as well as Benjamin Britten’s “Ceremony of Carols” with Boston Cecilia and the Victoria Requiem with Church of the Advent.
+Bennett's contemporary repertoire includes music by Milton Babbitt, Alban Berg, Luciano Berio, Leonard Bernstein, John Cage, John Corigliano, George Crumb, Luigi Dallapiccola, Mario Davidovsky, Henri Dutilleux, Morton Feldman, Hans Werner Henze, György Ligeti, Olivier Messiaen, Luigi Nono, Kaija Saariaho, Arnold Schoenberg, Joseph Schwantner, Mark-Anthony Turnage, and Anton Webern.
+Bennett’s recordings also include music by Arthur Gottschalk, John Harbison, Jonathan Harvey, and Arlene Zallmann as well as Benjamin Britten’s A Ceremony of Carols with Boston Cecilia and Tomás Luis de Victoria's Requiem with the Church of the Advent.